zimu-yu/zimu-yu.github.io/_pages/about.md

 Hi, welcome to my page!

 I'm Zimu Yu.
 I studied Statistics at Zhongnan University of Economics and Law (ZUEL).
-I have always enjoyed mathematics, especially probability theory and mathematical statistics.
-What I like most is taking a complicated problem, trying to describe it in a precise way, and then using mathematical or statistical tools to understand it.
-This interest gradually led me to computational biology.
+I have always liked mathematics, especially probability theory and mathematical statistics.
+I enjoy taking a complicated question, trying to describe it precisely, and seeing whether mathematical or statistical tools can help me understand it.

-I currently work as a research assistant with [Prof. Haipeng Gong's group at Tsinghua University](https://life.tsinghua.edu.cn/lifeen/info/1034/1086.htm), [Prof. Yunxin Xu's group at ZUEL](https://tsxy.zuel.edu.cn/2025/0527/c14199a392774/page.htm), and [Prof. Xiaobo Sun's group at Emory University](https://med.emory.edu/directory/profile/?u=XSUN28).
-These experiences have given me the chance to work on quite different biological problems, from protein mutations and fitness landscapes to single-cell and multi-omics data.
+I did not start out knowing that I would work in computational biology.
+I gradually became interested in it through research, and I currently work as a research assistant with [Prof. Haipeng Gong's group at Tsinghua University](https://life.tsinghua.edu.cn/lifeen/info/1034/1086.htm), [Prof. Yunxin Xu's group at ZUEL](https://tsxy.zuel.edu.cn/2025/0527/c14199a392774/page.htm), and [Prof. Xiaobo Sun's group at Emory University](https://med.emory.edu/directory/profile/?u=XSUN28).

-Most of my recent work has focused on understanding how mutations affect protein function, especially when multiple mutations interact with one another.
-I am interested in whether we can learn from a relatively small number of experiments and still make useful predictions over much larger combinatorial spaces.
-I also care about how structural information, statistical modeling, and machine learning can be combined to make these predictions more interpretable and efficient.
+Most of my recent work has focused on protein fitness landscapes, mutation effect prediction, and mutational epistasis.
+I am especially interested in how we can learn useful rules from limited experimental data and use them to understand much larger mutation spaces.
+I have also worked on single-cell and multi-omics data.

-Alongside protein modeling, I have also worked on representation learning for single-cell and multi-omics data.
-Although these problems look quite different on the surface, I find the same question appearing again and again: how can we find useful structure in complicated biological data, and turn that structure into models that help us understand something rather than only produce a prediction?

-I hope to pursue a Ph.D. and continue exploring questions at the intersection of mathematics, machine learning, and computational biology.
-I care not only about whether a model works, but also about why it works, what assumptions it makes, and what we can learn from it.
+I hope to pursue a Ph.D. and continue working at the intersection of mathematics, machine learning, and computational biology.
+I care about whether a model works, but I also want to understand why it works and what we can learn from it.

-If you happen to work on similar problems, I would be very happy to hear from you.
+If you work on similar questions, I would be very happy to hear from you.
 Feel free to reach out by email.

-## Research interests 🔬
+## Research interests

-My current interests are mainly in **protein variant effect prediction**, **protein fitness landscapes**, **mutational epistasis**, and **protein engineering**.
-I am especially interested in models that can learn from sparse experimental measurements, represent interactions between mutations, and efficiently explore large combinatorial sequence spaces.

-I am also interested in **statistical machine learning**, **representation learning**, and their applications to **single-cell and multi-omics data**.
-More broadly, I enjoy problems where mathematical structure and biological questions can inform each other.

-You can find more details on my [Research](/research/) and [Publications](/publications/) pages.
+Protein fitness landscapes, mutational epistasis, protein variant effect prediction, protein engineering, statistical machine learning, and computational biology.

-## Recent updates ✨
+## Recent updates

+- **Sep 2026** — Our MetaAI manuscript is in peer review at *Nature Microbiology*.
-- **2026** — Our work on a composable, structure- and epistasis-aware mutation atlas is available as a bioRxiv preprint and is currently under review at *Nature Machine Intelligence*.
+- **2026** — Our Cerebra-Epistasis manuscript is available as a bioRxiv preprint and is under review at *Nature Machine Intelligence*.
-- **2026** — Our work on RADAR, a marker-free framework for anomalous-cell discovery across multi-sample and multimodal single-cell omics, is currently under review at *Bioinformatics*.
+- **2026** — Our RADAR manuscript is under review at *Bioinformatics*.
-- **2026** — Our work on MetaAI and cellular sequence–metabolite landscapes is currently under peer review at *Nature Microbiology*.
-- **2025** — CAPE, our work on causality-aware positional encoding for non-sequential features, was accepted to **NeurIPS 2025**.
+- **2025** — CAPE was accepted to NeurIPS 2025.
-- **2025** — I received my B.S. in Statistics from ZUEL.